shyde94/Flask101WebApp/README.md

 and

 - http://blog.sahildiwan.com/posts/flask-and-postgresql-app-deployed-on-heroku/
 some code for this link above is a bit outdated, but the general concept is still correct.
-Important part is to run python shell on the server to call db.create_all() so that the tables are created for whatever data needed to be stored.
+The important part is to run python shell on the server to call db.create_all() so that the tables are created for whatever data needed to be stored.